guillheu/DeSign/README.md

 * REST API
 * ERC 725/735 for authentication, authorization and identidy management
-* Third party signature request with timeout
+* Improved security for database login & wallet password for the WAR release
 * Multi-signature from several authorized parties
-* Improved security for database login
+* Third party signature request with timeout
 * Variable gas price & gas limit
 * More back-end storage support (local files, non-SQL databases...)
 * Ability for the light web client to use a browser wallet (metamask) to connect to a network instead of the node URL provided in the proof of signature